LukaDockx/TDDFT-Dyson-orbitals/README.md

 - neutral/cation Molden files via `-nmolden` and `-imolden`
 - alternatively, pass `.gbw` files with `-ngbw` and `-igbw`; the script will call `orca_2mkl -molden`

-If you generate the ORCA Molden files yourself, run `orca_2mkl neutral_basename -molden` and `orca_2mkl cation_basename -molden`, where the basename omits the `.gbw` extension.
+To generate the requiered ORCA Molden files, run `orca_2mkl neutral_basename -molden` and `orca_2mkl cation_basename -molden`, where the basename omits the `.gbw` extension.

 ## Basic CLI Usage